i2mWasil/eudia-hackathon-frontend/README.md

 A modern web frontend for the EUDIA Hackathon project.
 This application implements the user-facing experience (pages, components, and flows) and communicates with the backend APIs to deliver the core features of the hackathon solution.

-> Tip: This README is designed to be immediately useful and safe-by-default.
-Replace the placeholder text (noted with TODO) with project-specific details as you refine the app.

 ![Product demo](./ProBono-launch.gif)

 ---